01

 Needs Assessment & Scoping

-After the discovery call, we evaluate your situation against a structured framework.
-We look at business impact, technical feasibility, data readiness, likely ROI, and risk.
-This stops us from recommending things that are technically possible but not actually worth building.
+After the discovery call, we evaluate your situation against a structured framework — scoring each potential use case on business impact, technical feasibility, data readiness, estimated ROI, and risk level.
+This ensures we recommend solutions that are worth building, not just technically possible.

 The project brief includes